-August graduates may participate in the May or December commencement ceremony if they are registered to be completed by the end of the summer sessions.
+August graduates may participate in the previous May or following December commencement ceremony if they are registered to be completed by the end of the summer sessions.
 They must submit an application for graduation by February 15 if they intend to participate in the May ceremony.
-If planning on walking in December graduates must apply by June 1 for august graduation date and then will be sent a notice to walk in December sometime in October.
+If planning on walking in December, graduates must apply by June 1 for the August graduation date and then will be sent a notice to walk in December sometime in October.